ktorio/ktor-documentation/topics/request.md

 ## Upload progress {id="upload-progress"}

-If you need to react on upload progress change, wrap your body in `observableBodyOf`:
+If you need to react on upload progress change, use `onUpload` extension function in `HttpRequestBuilder`:
 ```kotlin
 ```
 {src="snippets/_misc_client/UploadProgress.kt"}